socle-commun/example-codex-project/docs/roadmap.md

 ## Long-term goals
 - Turn this prototype into a full platform usable by various AI agents.
 - Extend test coverage and documentation to ease external contributions.

+This roadmap evolves with feedback from contributors and testing results.
+Review it often to track progress.